cloud66/help-old/api.md

 curl -X DELETE "https://app.cloud66.com/api/3/users/18/devices/wertqy.json"  -H "Authorization: Bearer 4c9c9b1111a911053088678c8dd586cfd0e3b1c20e18cc86f02bf8683640d477"
 ```

+### go Example

+You can use this repository if you want to use go : https://github.com/cloud66/cloud66

 ### Synchronous vs. asynchronous requests
 The Cloud 66 API uses both synchronous and asynchronous methods.
 Asynchronous methods are specified in the documentation for the associated calls; all others are generally considered synchronous.